+Algorithm 1 Main profiling algorithm

+Require: application $A$ , input domain $D$ , models $M$ Ensure: model $m$

-- 2: $p \leftarrow \text{SAMPLE}(D)$
+2: $p \leftarrow SAMPLE(D)$

-- 3: $d \leftarrow \text{DEPLOY}(p)$
+3: $d \leftarrow DEPLOY(p)$

-- 4: for $m \in M$ do
+4: for $m \in M$ do

-- 5: m.train incrementaly(p,d)
+5: m.train_incrementaly(p,d)

-- 6: end for
+6: end for

-- 7: end while
+7: end while

-- 8: return $best_model(M)$
+8: return best_model(M)

-The termination condition can vary; In many cases, it can be a threshold of sampled points that, if reached, the condition is true and the algorithm terminates.
+The termination condition can vary.
+In many cases, it can be a threshold of sampled points that, if reached, the condition is true and the algorithm terminates.
 In other cases, it can be related to the achieved accuracy: if the trained model achieves to predict the objective function with error lower than a user defined threshold, the termination condition is reached.
-As we will present in the following section, the nature of the termination condition is directly entwined with the nature of the sampling algorithm.
+As we will present in the following section, the nature of the termination condition directly relates to the nature of the sampling algorithm.